marcoonroad/Coro-Simple/README.md

 }
 ```

-The *iter* function above will receives an anonymous array and returns a generator function.
+The *iter* function above will receives an anonymous array and returns a generator function...
 Well remembered,
 now we will see generators.